lhartley870/battleship-wars/README.md

 * [Computer 'thought process' flow chart](/readme-documents/logic-flow-charts/computer-thought-logic-flow-chart.png)

 ## How to Play
-Battleship Wars is based on the classic board game which was originally a pen and paper game but then became popular as a board game by Milton Bradley.
+Battleship Wars is based on the classic battleships board game which was originally a pen and paper game but then became popular as a board game by Milton Bradley.
 You can find out more about the game on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).

 In this application the player enters their name and two boards are generated.
 The boards are 10 spaces by 10 spaces.
 The columns are marked A-J and the rows are marked 1-10.
-Each space on the boards is represented with a dot.
+Each space on each of the boards is represented with a dot.
 The letters, numbers and board dots all appear in white.

 The player and computer each have 5 ships of 2 spaces long on their boards.
 The player's ships are revealed on the player's board; the computer's ships are concealed on its board.
 The board spaces occupied by player's ships are represented by the letter 'S' which is coloured green.
 The ships are randomly placed either horizontally or vertically, never diagonally.
-The player is also informed that two ships will also not be placed directly next to each other either horizontally or vertically on the board.
+The player is also informed that two ships will not be placed directly next to each other either horizontally or vertically on the board.

 The player goes first and guesses a coordinate on the board e.g. 1A.
 The computer then takes a guess.
-If a guess is a hit then a red '*' symbol appears at the relevant board space and the player receives 1 point.
-A miss is represented by a '0' which is coloured yellow and receives 0 points.
+If a guess is a hit then a red '*' symbol appears at the relevant board space and the player or computer (as applicable) receives 1 point.
+A miss is represented by a yellow '0' on the board and receives 0 points.

-The player and computer continue to take turns making guesses until one player sinks all 5 of the other player's battleships, reaching a score of 10 and winning the game.
+The player and computer continue to take turns making guesses until one of them sinks all 5 of the other player's battleships, reaching a score of 10 and winning the game.
 If both the computer and the player reach a score of 10 during the last round of the game, the game is a draw.

 ## Features
 ### Existing Features